James Harrison (American football): Early life

 Born in Akron, Ohio, Harrison was the youngest of 14 children to James Sr. (a chemical truck driver) and Mildred.
 He played Little League baseball in Scranton, Pennsylvania for Sloan Little League's Green Team.
-He was selected to the All-Star team in 1991.
-He grew up in Akron, and his favorite NFL team was the Cleveland Browns, who played only 40 miles from his house.
+Harrison was selected to the All-Star team in 1991.
+He grew up in Akron, and his favorite NFL team was the Cleveland Browns, who played only 40 mi from his house.
 Initially, his mother did not want him to play football.
-It took both Harrison and his best friend from childhood, David Walker, to convince her.
-When he started to play, he excelled at both linebacker and running back.
-He attended two high schools his freshman year, Archbishop Hoban High School then Coventry High School, where, in addition to football, also participated in track & field, competing in events ranging from the shot put to the high jump.
-He had PR of 15.63 meters (51 ft 3in) in the shot put, 38.86 meters in the discus throw (127 ft 5 in) and 1.85 meters (6 ft 1 in) in the high jump.
+It took both Harrison and his childhood best friend, David Walker, to convince her.
+When Harrison started to play, he excelled at both linebacker and running back.

+Harrison attended two high schools his freshman year, Archbishop Hoban High School then Coventry High School, where, in addition to football, he also participated in track & field, competing in events ranging from the shot put to the high jump.
+Harrison had personal records of 15.63 meters (51 ft 3in) in the shot put, 38.86 meters in the discus throw (127 ft 5 in), and 1.85 meters (6 ft 1 in) in the high jump.
 He was also a state-qualifier in the 4 × 100 m relay.
 Harrison along with Jonathan Holloman were two of the first African-Americans to play football at Coventry.
 Harrison graduated in 1998.

-His high school football ability was great, but his lack of maturity at times was a struggle.
-Harrison did not pay attention to his grades or college entrance tests, and by his senior year he had become disruptive to his football team.
+Harrison's high school football ability was great, but his lack of maturity at times was a struggle.
+Harrison did not pay attention to his grades or college entrance tests, and by his senior year, Harrison had become disruptive to his football team.
 Early in his senior year, Coventry staff had to suspend him for two games for challenging an assistant coach to a fight.
-After he returned from his suspension, in his next game, he began the game by carrying 3 times for nearly 100 yards and 2 touchdowns.
-After his second TD, he ran down the opposing team's sideline, and was ejected and later suspended for one game for making obscene gestures to the fans.
+After returning from his suspension, in his next game, Harrison began the game by rushing thrice for nearly 100 yards and two touchdowns.
+After his second touchdown, Harrison ran down the opposing team's sideline, but was ejected and later suspended for one game for making obscene gestures to the fans.
 Harrison was in court soon thereafter, after he shot a BB gun in the school locker room towards a defensive coach.
-He pled guilty to a minor charge and was able to return to school to finish his senior year.
+Harrison pled guilty to a minor charge and was able to return to school to finish his senior year.
 Due to his off-the-field issues, powerhouse football programs like Ohio State, Notre Dame, and Nebraska rescinded their scholarship offers.